Absorb-Minecraft/Legacy-Absorb-server/README.md

 5. Mobs (decorative)
 6. Block Inventories (such as a chests inventory)
 7. World saving and loading
-8. server.properties (wont be the same as regular)
+8. server.properties (won't be the same as regular)

 At each stage after part 3, I am wanting to get the Sponge module (read below) to a standard that matches the server

 ## Mods?

 Absorb by itself does not run any form of mods

 **HOWEVER**

-There are plans to add support for Sponge plugins though a official module
+There are plans to add support for Sponge plugins though an official module

 ### Why Sponge?

-The only "plugin" like competition to Sponge is Bukkit, which has multiple issues when you try to run them on anything other then a CraftBukkit implementation (such as Spigot or Paper).
+The only "plugin" like competition to Sponge is Bukkit, which has multiple issues when you try to run them on anything other than a CraftBukkit implementation (such as Spigot or Paper).
 Without going too technical, this is mainly because most Bukkit plugins assume that they are running on a form of CraftBukkit and will attempt to interact with Minecraft's official code though the CraftBukkit layer ... so when that layer isn't there, the plugin complains resulting in crashes.
 While there are attempts to bridge the gap, these attempts are like building a bridge out of cardboard, sure it may work but no one wants to try.

 Another major incompatibility when it comes to Bukkit is its backwards compatibility with pre 1.13 plugins which lead to Bukkit breaking the rules of Java (in particular what version of classes (files) a plugin can see) and all this nonsense meant that I didn't want to support it

 Sponge on the other hand doesn't use any Java hacks to maintain compatibility as they believe that if Minecraft makes a change that breaks something in Sponge, then Sponge should remove the broken thing and replace it with something new.

 ## Credit

 Minecraft itself is made by Mojang (Now owned by Microsoft).
 All credit for this game goes to them for making Absorb a thing to begin with.

 For everyone who has worked on Absorb, please refer to the contributions tab on the right